 When I initially purchased the SEOPressor 5 plugin back in 2012, I had it installed on my now depleted blog Magnet4Marketing.

-A lot has changed for both of these two SEO plugins since then, and in this comparison post I’m going to be looking at some of those changes, and revealing what both plugins now have to offer in 2016.
+A lot has changed for both of these two SEO plugins over the years, and in this comparison post, I’m going to be looking at some of those changes and reveal what both plugins now have to offer in 2017.

 Let’s first dive into the SEOPressor Connect plugin.